create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **currentScene**

 The real type of this class is dependent on whether the user code is inside a prototype instance or not.
-If the user code is inside a prototype instance the property represent a X3DExecutionContext otherwise it represent a X3DScene.
+If the user code is inside a prototype instance the property represent an X3DExecutionContext otherwise it represent an X3DScene.

 ### Methods